 Western Michigan University has a longstanding interest in medieval monasticism, as epitomized by its Center for Cistercian and Monastic Studies.

 This series follows the Center’s interest in monastic movements amid broader religious traditions.
-It explores the everyday life of monastic individuals and the collective experience of religious communities, and it focuses on the nature of asceticism and monasticism rather than monastic institutions, patronage or property.
-The series is a home for research on Eastern Christian communities and also welcomes submissions exploring non-Christian traditions during the period 500–1500 CE.
+It explores the everyday life of monastic individuals and the collective experience of religious communities, and the nature of asceticism and monasticism, as well as monastic institutions, patronage or property.
+The series also welcomes research on both Western and Eastern Christian communities along with non-Christian religious traditions during the period 500–1500 CE.

 Edited by Sheila Campbell